jekyll/minima/about.md

 1. Reconnect with an old friend
 2. Sharpen your mind with an [arithmetic exercise](http://arithmetic.zetamac.com/){:target="_blank"}
 3. Declutter your digital & physical workspace (e.g. unsubscribing e-mails, cleaning your desk)
-4. Write a blog post
+4. Write a blog or LinkedIn post

 ##### **Books I am currently reading**

 I tend to switch and read multiple books at a time.
 The ones I am currently reading are:

-1. Cosmos *by* Carl Sagan
+1. Black Box Thinking *by* Matthew Syed
 2. Liar's Poker *by* Michael Lewis
+3. How will you measure your life *by* Clayton Christensen
+4. User Experience *by* Cliff Kuang & Robert Fabricant

-You can find the full list of books that I have read and 3 key takeways for a subset of them [here](https://www.sid-jain.com/books/){:target="_blank"}.
+You can find the full list of books that I have read and 3 key takeaways for a subset of them [here](https://www.sid-jain.com/books/){:target="_blank"}.

 ##### **Contact**

 I host regular [coffee hours](https://calendly.com/jsiddharth24/coffee-hours-with-sid){:target="_blank"} if you want to chat about anything.
-If you would like to send an e-mail instead, reach out to me at [j.siddharth24@gmail.com](mailto:j.siddharth24:gmail.com)
+You could also reach via e-mail at [j.siddharth24@gmail.com](mailto:j.siddharth24:gmail.com)

 ##### **A word of thanks**